 5. What is covered in the course and what support is there afterwards?

-It is wise to ensure you book on a course that has been approved by Doula UK.
-The courses that are approved all follow a core curriculum and you will be able to join this great organisation after completion of your course.
 Most courses should be able to send you a detailed curriculum of what is taught in the course, and be able to demonstrate a solid structure with well developed lesson plans in place.
 Whilst courses will include a lot of discussion and learning from each other, there should be established outcomes and learning goals behind what is being taught.

 Being a doula is a vocation - but that doesn’t mean you shouldn’t be able to make a reasonable income from your work!
 This requires some training on how to run your own business, as well as ongoing support from your course provider.
 This is crucial to keep you motivated and to keep you going when the going gets tough, so if you want to train to run a business, make sure this is included in your course.